How to Run Gemma 4 in Your Browser with WebGPU

 Model Size

 Only the E2B (Efficient 2 Billion) variant of Gemma 4 is available for WebGPU.
 The larger 12B and 27B models require more VRAM than browsers can access.
 For those, you'll want to use Ollama or another local inference tool.
+Compare the E2B vs E4B models to understand the trade-offs.

 Device Compatibility